martinResearch/RGBDRigidTracker/readme.md

 	python RGBDSequenceGeneration.py

-this will use OpenGl to generate in the *sequence\crate* subfolder a set of images and point clouds in both the pcd format and ptx formats.
-You can open the ptx files in MeshLab to visualize the synthetized data.
-In order to ease visualizatio of the generated data, a animated gid is created.
+this will use OpenGL to generate in the *sequence\crate* subfolder a set of images and point clouds in both the pcd format and ptx formats.
+You can open the ptx files in MeshLab to visualise the synthesised data.
+In order to ease visualizatio of the generated data, a animated gif is created.

 ![image](./images/crate_rgbd.gif)